department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/remote-discovery/research-findings.md

 - A lot about Veterans just like to chat with these staff members.
 - To add to the bad customer service experiences, some Veterans were redirected to the kiosk after waiting in line to talk to a staff member.
 - Even 4 Veterans, who used a kiosk to check-in, reported that they approached a staff member for directions once done at the kiosk.
-- Some Veterans were also mismatched to appointments and records.
-  - A male Veteran was scheduled for an OBGYN appointment.
-  - One Veteran was told that they didn’t have an appointment that day, but they went home and reviewed their reminders.
-They did have an appointment.
-  - When checking-in it was determined the Veterans record was incorrect, their SSN was correct, but the name associated with the account was incorrect.

-### Using a kiosk is quick and easy as long as the machine isn’t turned off or broken.
+#### Using a kiosk is quick and easy as long as the machine isn’t turned off or broken.
 **Benefits**
 - Quick and easy
   - “I don’t think it could be any easier.”